 See what these students have to say about studying in Norway:

-Search Bachelor and Master programmes in these countries and many other tuition-free programmes worldwide, and choose a world-class study degree that will prepare you for a blooming career.
+Search Bachelor's and Master's programmes in these countries and many other tuition-free or affordable programmes worldwide, and choose a world-class study degree that will prepare you for a blooming career.
 Also, read about Bachelors at tuition-free universities in Norway, Germany, Finland and Sweden.